 Share your thoughts and experience on #pallicovid

 Be prepared for all of the new challenges we are all likely to face and be flexible as we try to find new answers.
 We have set up a page on our website and really want you to share your experiences and thoughts.
-Please visit our page here.
+Please visit the EAPC’s web page, Coronavirus and the Palliative Care Response, for latest resources including scientific journal collections, national guidelines, videos and much else.
 Join the conversation at #pallicovid